 - What is Earthright?

 Use this dining plan change form or stop by the Campus Dining Services (CDS) office above Plaza 900.
-Keep in mind that any changes you make do not apply until the following semester.

 Dining plans for your current semester can be changed until the last day to drop a course without a grade according to the academic calendar.
 This gives you a few weeks to see if your chosen plan fits your needs.
 Changes made after the drop date will apply for the next semester.

-Mizzou has 10 residential dining locations that accept dining plans: Baja Grill in Bingham Hall; The Mark on 5th Street in Mark Twain Hall; Pavilion at Dobbs with Time Out; Plaza 900 with Emporium and Emporium Café; and Rollins with Rollins Late Night.
+Mizzou has 10 residential dining locations that accept dining plans: Baja Grill in Bingham Hall; The MARK on 5th Street in Mark Twain Residence Hall; Pavilion at Dobbs with Time Out; Plaza 900 with Emporium and Emporium Café; and Rollins with Rollins Late Night.
 E.Z.
 Charge is accepted at all the other locations, including student center restaurants.
 See the locations page for more information about each venue.

 Yes and no. You can take guests with you and use your meal plan to cover all of the meals.
 But to ensure that no one uses your meals without your consent, you must be present whenever your card is used.

 Carry–out meals are available at Rollins and The MARK on 5th Street.
 You must ask for a carry–out container when your card is scanned.

 See our E.Z.
 Charge page for specific information about the benefits of the E.Z.
 Charge program and how to sign up for it.

 Check the hours page for the location hours for any specific day.

 Our staff needs weekends off, too!
 We take pride in having great employees, and we do our best to give them breaks they need.
 There are fewer students eating in our locations on the weekends.
 Enter a date on the hours page to see which locations are open on weekends.